How to Film Interviews on a Smartphone

 Step 6.
 Get Your Subject Comfortable

 Help your interviewee relax before rolling.
 Share broad topics so they feel prepared, but hold back exact questions for genuine reactions.
 Watch for signs of tension.
 Fidgeting or stiff posture.
 Encourage natural gestures.
-A comfortable subject delivers far more engaging answers.
-Follow these tips for effective interview techniques.
+A comfortable subject often delivers more engaging answers.

 Step 7.
 Frame the Shot Perfectly